ATD 1-LAW

 Disputes relating to environmental planning and protection.

-Which of the following are under the jurisdiction of the supreme court of Kenya?
+Which of the following responsibilities is/ are not under the jurisdiction of the Supreme Court of Kenya?

-Determine cases concerning the violation and or infringement of the bill of rights.
+Determination of cases concerning the violation and or infringement of the Bill of Rights.

-Hear and determine appeals from any other court or tribunal as prescribed by the national legislation.
+The hearing and determination of appeals from any other court or tribunal as prescribed by the national legislation.

-Exercise supervisory jurisdiction over the subordinate courts and over any person, body or authority exercising a judicial or quasi-judicial function
+Exercises supervisory jurisdiction over the subordinate courts and any person, body, or authority exercising a judicial or quasi-judicial function.

-Determines the validity of a declaration of a state of emergency
+The determination of the validity of a declaration of a state of emergency.

-The supreme Court comprises of the (a)______who is the President of the Court, (b)______who is the Vice-President of the Court and (c)_____other Judges.
+The Supreme Court comprises of the (i).______, who is the President of the Court, the (ii)______who is the Vice-President of the Court, and (iii)._____other Judges.

-TRUE OR FALSE: The supreme Court is established under Article 165 of the Constitution.
+TRUE or FALSE: The supreme Court is established under Article 163 of the Constitution.

 True